raeddarweesh/keyb/README.md

 Numeric keypad

 Swipe in action

+# Known Bugs
+Resizing causes some buttons or part of the UI to disappear.

+Swipe hallosination.

+Dragging may push the window out of screen visual area.

+# TODO
+Adding languages other than English.

+Change Swipe algorithm.

 # Contributing
 Contributions are welcome!
 If you find a bug or have an idea for a new feature, please open an issue or submit a pull request.